How to be an intentional parent.

 - We must seek out opportunities to speak God’s Word to them.
 What is a question you can ask your child this week to stimulate a faith discussion?

 - What steps can you take to talk about your relationship with the Lord to your children?

 - What are your expectations for this week as a result of Sunday’s message?

 Take one thing home with you:

 “And you must commit yourselves wholeheartedly to these commands that I am giving you today.
 Repeat them again and again to your children.
 Talk about them when you are at home and when you are on the road, when you are going to bed and when you are getting up.
 Tie them to your hands and wear them on your forehead as reminders.
 Write them on the doorposts of your house and on your gates.”
 (Deuteronomy 6:6-9)

 The Deuteronomy passage is a roadmap for how we are to live out our faith in front of our children.
 What we believe must make its way into our daily attitudes, conversations, and routines.
 If we want our kids to have a growing faith and love God’s Word, we need to demonstrate its importance in our lives.
-A “Do as I say, not as I do” approach to parenting will fall flat.
-We can’t fake it as parents.
-We need to read His Word daily.
-Connect with your church.
-Make God’s Word a necessary part of our daily life.
+We need to read His Word daily and make it a necessary part of our daily life.
 Allow your kids to be a part of that process.
 Allow them to see the importance and joy of God’s Word in your life.
 They will learn to lean on God and develop a growing love for Him and His Word.